Timberwolves' Anthony Edwards believes Victor Wembanyama is potential face of the NBA

 Edwards and Wembanyama will face each other at the All-Star Game as members of opposing teams.
 The former spearheads the Kenny Smith-led “Kenny's Young Star,” while Wembanyama will make his All-Star debut with Charles Barkley's “Chuck's Global Stars.”
 The All-Star nod is the first of Wembanyama's two-year career and the third for Edwards.

 The bracket has Edwards and Wembanyama facing each other in the first round.
-If Wembanyama is truly the player set to take over the NBA in the coming years, his first chance to prove it will be at the 2025 All-Star game.
+If Wembanyama is truly the player set to take over the NBA in the coming years, his first chance to prove it will be at the 2025 All-Star Game.
 The games begin on Feb.
 16 at 8 p.m.
-ET from the Chase Center in San Francisco, California.
+ET from the Chase Center in San Francisco.